linkedtimeseries/timeseries-server/README.md

 <graph1> prov:generatedAtTime "2018-..." .
 ```
 As an example we provide a set of around one hour of parking availability [observations](https://github.com/linkedtimeseries/timeseries-server/blob/master/parking_data.trig)
 (made every 30 seconds) for the city of Ghent.
-The examples and implementations we descibe next are based on this example data.
+The examples and implementations we describe next are based on this example data.

 ## Installation
 Clone this repository and run `npm install` to install all necessary modules.